 When to Do a Tour

 Think about the time of year!
-Now, COVID-19 has changed this a little bit, but if you can select the best time of year to visit, you’d be amazed at the difference that makes.
+If you can select the best time of year to visit, you’d be amazed at the difference that makes.
 Visiting a college in Maine in January or a college in Florida in August might not set you up for success.
-Again, COVID-19 has changed this, because at this point, you may just need to sneak in a visit when you can.

 This may not really be something you can do anything about, but if you have the flexibility, choose the best weather day to go.
 Rain puts a damper on a college visit.
 If you can’t change your visit date and the weather isn’t going to be great, make sure you have the right weather gear: hats, gloves, winter coats, umbrellas, hats.